2. EXAMINATION REGULATIONS AND CONDITIONS OF APPLICATION

 2.4 RESULTS AND CERTIFICATES

-2.4.1 Results are posted on the website approximately 4 weeks from the date of examination.
+2.4.1 Results are posted on the website approximately 4 weeks from the date the exam documents are received by the results moderator.
+This can be approximately one week from the last exam day.
 Candidates will obtain their results using their login details.
 No results will be provided via telephone or to third parties.

-2.4.2 On request, candidates’ certificates will be forwarded by registered mail upon payment of a fee of R100 registered mail or; R180 for door to door courier.
+2.4.2 On request, candidates’ certificates can be forwarded upon payment of a fee of R180 for door to door courier.

-2.4.3 Unless delivery by registered mail or courier is requested, certificates will be sent to the respective regional director.
+2.4.3 Unless delivery by courier is requested, certificates will be sent to the respective regional director.
 It is the candidate’s responsibility to arrange for collection of the certificate.

 2.5 SUPPLEMENTARY EXAMINATIONS